Shawey94/NoisyNN/README.md

 # [NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems](https://arxiv.org/pdf/2309.10625)

 ### updates (11/20/2024)
+The learning theory proposed in this work primarily enhances model performance in single-modality classification tasks, including image classification, domain adaptation/generalization, semi-supervised classification, and text classification.
+Applications of NoisyNN in domain adaptation and semi-supervised learning have been accepted at ICML 2024 and WACV 2025.
+NoisyNN shows significant potential for other learning tasks, which I will explore further.

 <p align="left">
 <img width="800" src="https://github.com/Shawey94/NoisyNN/blob/main/NoisyNNMethod.png">